payola/Payola/developer_guide.md

 - Implement analysis result persistence into the personal Data Source
 - Make the s2js compiler a completely standalone product
 - Support for large graphs that wouldn't fit into the memory (i.e. lazy loading of vertices)
+- Add full support for all squeryl-supported databases
+- Allow update databse stucture in a way that preserves stored data (currently - running database initializer with a new database structure drops existing schema)